-The following table describes the potential payments that would have been provided to Dr. Farokhzad pursuant to the Severance Agreement in the event that he was terminated outside the period beginning on the date that is three months prior to the date of a "change in control" as described above and ending on the one-year anniversary date, assuming such termination occurred on December 31, 2022 (except as otherwise noted).
+The following table describes the potential payments that would have been provided to Dr. Farokhzad pursuant to the Severance Agreement in the event that he was terminated outside of the Change in Control Period, assuming such termination occurred on December 31, 2023 (except as otherwise noted).

-Named Executive Officer Salary Severance Payments (\$) Bonus Severance Payments (\$) COBRA Premium Reimbursements (\$) (1) Equity Acceleration (\$) Total (\$) Omid Farokhzad, M.D. \$ 575.484 374.065 35.282 3.147.848 \$ 4.132.679
+Named Executive Officer Salary Severance Payments (\$) Bonus Severance Payments (\$) COBRA Premium Reimbursements (\$) (1) Equity Acceleration (\$) Total (\$) Omid Farokhzad, M.D.
+600,500 510,425 40,232 544,898 1,696,055

-(1) The amounts reported in this column represent estimates of the premiums to maintain group health insurance continuation benefits pursuant to COBRA for Dr. Farokhzad and the respective eligible dependents for 12 months.
-The amounts presented are based on estimates for maintaining group health insurance continuation benefits under our 2022 health insurance plans.
+- (1) The amounts reported in this column represent estimates of the premiums to maintain group health insurance continuation benefits pursuant to COBRA for Dr. Farokhzad and the respective eligible dependents for 12 months.
+The amounts presented are based on estimates for maintaining group health insurance continuation benefits under our applicable 2023 group health plans. - (2) The values of the accelerated RSUs in this table are calculated by multiplying the number of shares subject to acceleration by the closing price of our common stock on December 29, 2023, which was \$1.94 per share.
+The value of the accelerated stock options is calculated by multiplying (x) the number of shares subject to acceleration for each stock option by (y) the closing price per share minus the applicable exercise price per share.

-The following table describes the potential payments that would have been provided to Dr. Farokhzad pursuant to the Severance Agreement if, during the "change in control" as described above, he was terminated either (1) by the Company without cause and not by reason of death or disability or (2) by Dr. Farokhzad as a good reason termination, assuming such termination occurred on December 31, 2022 (except as otherwise noted).
+The following table describes the potential payments that would have been provided to Dr. Farokhzad pursuant to the Severance Agreement if, during the Change in Control Period, he was terminated either (1) by the Company without cause and not by reason of his death or disability or (2) by Dr. Farokhzad as a good reason termination, assuming such termination occurred on December 31, 2023 (except as otherwise noted).

-Named Executive Officer , Salary Severance Payments (\$) Bonus Severance Payments (\$) COBRA Premium Reimbursements (\$) (1) Equity Acceleration (\$) Total (\$) Omid Farokhzad, M.D. \$ 863,226 561,097 52,923 6,295,696 \$ 7,772,942
+Named Executive Officer Salary Severance Payments (\$) Bonus Severance Payments (\$) COBRA Premium Reimbursements (\$) (1) Equity Acceleration (\$) (2) Total (\$) Omid Farokhzad, M.D.
+900,750 765,638 60,348 1,089,795 2,816,531

-(1) The amounts reported in this column represent estimates of the premiums to maintain group health insurance continuation benefits pursuant to COBRA for Dr. Farokhzad and the respective eligible dependents for 18 months.
-The amounts presented are based on estimates for maintaining group health insurance continuation benefits under our 2022 health insurance plans.
+- (1) The amounts reported in this column represent estimates of the premiums to maintain group health insurance continuation benefits pursuant to COBRA for Dr. Farokhzad and the respective eligible dependents for 18 months.
+The amounts presented are based on estimates for maintaining group health insurance continuation benefits under our applicable 2023 group health plans. - (2) The values of the accelerated RSUs in this table are calculated by multiplying the number of shares subject to acceleration by the closing price of our common stock on December 29, 2023, which was \$1.94 per share.
+The value of the accelerated stock options is calculated by multiplying (x) the number of shares subject to acceleration for each stock option by (y) the closing price per share minus the applicable exercise price per share.